cran/theft/README.md

-`theft` also contains an extensive suite of tools for automatic processing of extracted feature vectors (including data quality assessments and normalisation methods), low dimensional projections (linear and nonlinear), data matrix visualisations, single feature and multiple feature time-series classification procedures, and various other statistical and graphical tools.
+`theft` also contains an extensive suite of tools for automatic processing of extracted feature vectors (including data quality assessments and normalisation methods), low dimensional projections (linear and nonlinear), data matrix visualisations, automated time-series classification procedures, statistical hypothesis testing, and various other statistical and graphical tools.

 ## Web application